 A Word of Warning: At this time we can not confirm that this new EPC requirement has been unified into national banking regulations.
 Therefore, you should not add this option unless your bank notifies you that they require it - you checks may be rejected otherwise.

-To activate the function that will add the new EPC code to all non-signature checks, just login to your account and go to the Merchant - Merchant PDF Settings screen.
+To activate the function that will add the new EPC code to your checks, just login to your account and go to the Merchant - Merchant PDF Settings screen.
 You will see the new option at the bottom of where you select the number of checks and check size to print.
 If you have other admins/users on your account - they each can set their own PDF settings and if they have done so (usually because they use a different printer than the primary user) - they will have to check the box for the EPC code also.
 See below: